ShawnUrbach/interview/README.md

 * sorting.py includes functions for inserting whitespace between numbers and other characters (if none exists) and removing multiple whitespace (if more than one space exists) for a cleaner output.

-* It will sort numbers first and then by the first character following the space after the number.
+* It will sort numbers first and then alpahebtically following the space after the number.

-* Sorting should work correctly whether the input file contains floats, lines with no whitespace, lines with multiple whitespace, only letters, or only numbers.
+* Sorting will work correctly whether the input file contains floats, lines with no whitespace, lines with multiple whitespace, only letters, or only numbers.

-* Tested with files of 100,000+ lines including all combinations above.
+* Tested with files of 100,000+ lines including all alphanumeric combinations above.

 ## Problem #3:
 * The user wants to visualize the following geojson layers ([1](https://github.com/mysidewalk/interview/blob/master/assets/kc-neighborhoods.json), [2](https://github.com/mysidewalk/interview/blob/master/assets/kc-tracts.json)) together on a map along with a chart of their commuter population attributes in an interactive manner.